Skip to content

 Allowing All Fields

-To sync all fields, set this to an empty list: [] or don't set it at all.
+To sync all fields, set this to an empty list: [].

 DRY_RUN